bijukgeorge86/netflix-gpt/NOTES.md

 Implemented Signout
 Update Profile
 Fetch from TMDB Movies
-Bug Fixes - Sign Up user display name and profile picture.
+Bug Fix - Sign Up user display name and profile picture.
 Bug Fix - if the user is not logged in Redirect to login page and vice versa Unsubscribed to the onAuthStateChanged callback
 Add hardcoded values to the constants file